-The superintendent or his/her designee will be responsible for ensuring notice of this policy is provided to students, staff, parents/legal guardians, volunteers, and members of the community, including its applicability to all areas of the school environment as outlined in this policy.
+The superintendent or his/her designee will be responsible for ensuring notice of this policy is provided to students, staff, parents/legal guardians, volunteers, and members of the community, JICFAA JICFAA 1 of 2 including its applicability to all areas of the school environment as outlined in this policy.

 The superintendent or his/her designee will also ensure that a process is established for discussing the district policy with students.
+Cf. GBEB, JIC, JICDA Adopted 1/22/07; Revised 11/28/11, 1/25/16 Legal references: